 The point here is that a lot of successful (or successful to a point, in some of the examples) entrepreneurs have a safe, stable background from which they can take risks and found their ventures.
 Most entrepreneurs fail, and not just once—it’s considered a badge of honor in Silicon Valley to have failed multiple times before finally striking gold.

 The problem is, not everyone can afford to fail.
 While it might be a risk worth taking, you may need to think long and hard about whether you can afford to give up your day job and start a new business—you still need to pay your bills, after all.
-That’s why we’ve spoken several times about taking your time getting things off the ground, and treating your new business idea as a side hustle until it reaches a critical mass.
+That’s why we’ve spoken several times about taking your time getting things off the ground, and treating your new business idea as a side hustle until it reaches a critical mass and generates enough money for you to live off comfortably.

 Despite the arguments against starting an online business, there’s every chance that you could make it work, turning as little as a couple of hours a week into a side hustle that doubles or triples your existing income.
 It’s all about your expectations—if you want to be the next tech billionaire then the bar’s set pretty high, but you’ll find it far easier to succeed if your goals are attainable.